cortneynxchow/DH-150-Winter/Assignment 01- README.md

 <img width="1206" alt="Screen Shot 2020-01-14 at 5 43 15 AM" src="https://user-images.githubusercontent.com/59623113/72349235-f7df0480-3690-11ea-870e-14b7926d7ffc.png">

-c) The "home" button remains consistent to a users expectations as it is used to go back to the main menu.
+c) The "home" button remains consistent to a user's expectations as it is used to go back to the main menu.
 This can make the user more familiar with the site.

 <img width="1046" alt="Screen Shot 2020-01-14 at 4 14 04 AM" src="https://user-images.githubusercontent.com/59623113/72349516-8489c280-3691-11ea-8efd-9fa3065d61d9.png">